NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsE.clean.rst

 - P [,size]- This tells the Hotkey System that the program is a Psion program (eg. Quill) which will try to grab all of the available memory.

-  If size is not specifed, then the Hotkey System will ask the user to specify the maximum amount of memory (in kilobytes) that the program should use before the program actually starts.
+  If size is not specified, then the Hotkey System will ask the user to specify the maximum amount of memory (in kilobytes) that the program should use before the program actually starts.
 Otherwise, the program will be allowed to use size